 This is great!
 Looking at the list you see a few wedding flower search trends.
-One, it looks like people search wedding flower ideas by season and by flower type and color.
+One, it looks like people search for wedding flower ideas by season and by flower type and color.

-So the flower shop keyword list now includes wedding flowers by season and wedding flowers + your top wedding flower types.
+So the flower shop keyword list now includes wedding flowers by season and wedding flowers + top wedding flower types.

 Next, the shop owner searches “wedding flowers” on Google.